hardness1020/YnE_django/README.md

 ## 🎈 Local Development <a name="usage"></a>
 Doc: https://cloud.google.com/python/django/flexible-environment#linuxmacos_2
 1.  - **Development on Local Machine SQLite Database**
-        1. Setting up the environment variable
-            ```
-            export TRAMPOLINE_CI=True
-            ```
+        1. Must have .env file in the root directory
     -  **Development on Google App Engine with cloud SQL**
+        1. Must to move .env file not in the root directory
-        1. Select the project yne-django-dev and django_user account and then initiate authentication (setup once on your local machine)
+        2. Select the project yne-django-dev and user account and then initiate authentication (setup once on your local machine)
             ```
             gcloud init
             gcloud auth application-default login
             ```
-        2. Establish a connection from your local computer to your Cloud SQL instance
+        3. Establish a connection from your local computer to your Cloud SQL instance.
             - Create another terminal and run the following command (download the cloud-sql-proxy from https://cloud.google.com/sql/docs/mysql/sql-proxy)
               ```
               ./cloud-sql-proxy yne-django-dev:asia-east1:yne-django-dev